aws/aws-eks-best-practices/content/upgrades/index.md

 ## Backup the cluster before upgrading

 New versions of Kubernetes introduce significant changes to your Amazon EKS cluster.
-After you upgrade a cluster, you can’t downgrade it.
+After you upgrade a cluster, you can't downgrade it.

 [Velero](https://velero.io/) is an community supported open-source tool that can be used to take backups of existing clusters and apply the backups to a new cluster.